Militants kill seven Christians returning from baptism in Egypt

 Islamic State and affiliated groups have claimed responsibility for a series of attacks on Christians, including one that killed 28 people in almost the same spot in May 2017 here

-Egypt’s army and police launched a crackdown on the militant groups in February, targeting the Sinai Peninsula as well southern areas and the border with Libya.
+Egypt’s army and police launched a crackdown on the militant groups in February, targeting the Sinai Peninsula as well as southern areas and the border with Libya.

 President Abdel Fattah al-Sisi said he mourned the victims as martyrs and vowed to push ahead with the campaign.